abhibhuj/blog/contact.md

   website: Unsplash
 ---

-<p>Want to get in touch?
-Fill out the form below to send me a message and I will get back to you as soon as possible!</p>
+<p>If you want to get in touch, please send me your details below and I will get back to you as soon as possible!</p>
 <form name="sentMessage" id="contactForm" action="https://formspree.io/mdowpvqb" novalidate>
   <div class="control-group">
     <div class="form-group floating-label-form-group controls">